NJ Vehicle Registration

 • Payment of any associated fees online via NJ EZ Pass or Njmcdirect.com might be necessary.

-It is imperative to maintain current liability insurance throughout this process.
-A proof of insurance, showing the policy number, should be at hand.
-In case of any changes, such as a change of address, this information must be updated before requesting a duplicate.
+It is essential to maintain current liability insurance throughout this procedure.
+A proof of insurance that displays the policy number should be readily available.
+Before requesting a duplicate, this information must be updated in the event of any alterations, such as a change of address.

 It is the owner’s responsibility to follow certain steps to get a new license plate if their old one is lost, damaged, or stolen.
 First, you need to call the cops to report the plate as lost or stolen.
 For the repair process, you need to keep a copy of this record.